Double Yangians and quantum vertex algebras, I: Introduction

 On the other hand, Butorac, Jing and Ko\v{z}i\'{c} (see \cite{BJK-qva-BCD}) extended Etingof-Kazhdan's construction to types $B$, $C$ and $D$ (with rational $R$-matrices), by using the $R$-matrix type realization of double Yangians in \cite{JYL-R-mat-DY}.
 It was proved in \cite{K-qva-phi-mod-BCD} that modules for these quantum vertex operator algebras are in one-to-one correspondence with restricted modules for the corresponding double Yangians.
 Recently, by utilizing the $R$-matrix presentation of quantum affine algebras (see \cite{DF-qaff-RTT-Dr,JLM-qaff-RTT-Dr-BD,JLM-qaff-RTT-Dr-C}), Ko\v{z}i\'{c} (see \cite{Kozic-qva-tri-A, K-qva-phi-mod-BCD}) constructed the quantum vertex operator algebras associated with trigonometric $R$-matrices of types $A$, $B$, $C$ and $D$, and established a one-to-one correspondence between $\phi$-coordinated modules and restricted modules for quantum affine algebras.

 In a previous paper \cite{JKLT-22} joint with Jing and Tan, by using the smash product construction of nonlocal vertex algebras (see \cite{Li-smash}), we constructed a family of $\hbar$-adic quantum vertex algebras by explicitly deforming lattice vertex algebras.
-In \cite{Kong-23}, mainly by deforming affine vertex algebras the first named author of this paper constructed a family of $\hbar$-adic quantum affine vertex algebras and their $\phi$-coordinated quasi modules.
+It is remarkable that Drinfeld's quantum affinization process can be extended to general symmetrizable quantum Kac-Moody algebras (\cite{GKV,J-KM,Naka-quiver,CJKT}).
+In \cite{Kong-23}, mainly by deforming affine vertex algebras the first named author of this paper constructed a family of $\hbar$-adic quantum affine vertex algebras and their $\phi$-coordinated quasi modules, based on Drinfeld presentations.

-In this current paper, we continue studying centrally extended double Yangians in the context of $\hbar$-adic quantum vertex algebras and their modules, using the generator-and-defining-relation approach.
-We first introduce an algebra $\wh{\mathcal{DY}}(A)$ for any simply-laced generalized Cartan matrix $A$, which essentially coincides with the centrally extended double Yangian when $A$ is of finite type, and we then give a new field (current) presentation of $\wh{\mathcal{DY}}(A)$.
+In this current paper, we continue studying centrally extended double Yangians in the context of $\hbar$-adic quantum vertex algebras and their modules, using the Drinfeld-like generator-and-defining-relation approach.
+We first introduce an algebra $\wh{\mathcal{DY}}(A)$ for any symmetrizable generalized Cartan matrix $A$, which essentially coincides with the centrally extended double Yangian when $A$ is of finite type, and we then give a new field (current) presentation of $\wh{\mathcal{DY}}(A)$.
 Among the main results, for any $\ell\in \C$, we construct a universal vacuum $\wh{\mathcal{DY}}(A)$-module $\mathcal{V}_A(\ell)$ of level $\ell$, prove that there exists a natural $\hbar$-adic weak quantum vertex algebra structure on $\mathcal{V}_A(\ell)$, and give an isomorphism between the category of restricted $\wh{\mathcal{DY}}(A)$-modules of level $\ell$ and the category of $\mathcal{V}_A(\ell)$-modules.